chooms-sudo/Amplify-wifi-with-old-Routers/README.md

 I made this guide because it just makes me so sad to see all the e waste just thrown out that could still have a use like this.
 I also did this to help underprivileged people get better internet connections without having to pay for expensive services like fiber optic.
+This Project positively impacted my family by
+you know, boosting speeds if you want you could set up them up as a mesh to increase coverage!